Natnael-crypto/AI-Powered-Web-Application-Firewall/README.md

 **GASHA WAF** is an AI-powered Web Application Firewall engineered to protect modern web applications from evolving cyber threats, especially **injection-based attacks** like SQLi, XSS, and more.
 It fuses rule-based security with machine learning models to detect and mitigate threats in real time.

-This project was developed as a final capstone submission for the Software Engineering Program at AAiT.
+This project was developed as a final capstone submission for the Software Engineering And Computing Technology Program at AAiT.

 ## 🚀 Features

-* **AI-Driven Threat Detection**: Inline detection using fusion of RF (request classification) and DT (attack classification).
+* **AI-Driven Threat Detection**: Inline detection using RF.
 * **Online Learning**: Continual update and adjustment to new traffic patterns.
 * **Custom Rule Engine**: Add custom WAF rules per application.
 * **Rate Limiting**: Stop brute-force and DoS-style attacks.